CWES Assessment - When to Refer for Assessment

 • Current SIP status.

 Note: During the plan revision, the participant is required to participate in their SIP.
 Once the WTW Plan is revised, it becomes a Post-Assessment WTW Plan.
 The participant’s SIP status is ended.
-The Post-Assessment WTW Plan will include WTW activities which meet the federal core and weekly participation requirements.
+The Post-Assessment WTW Plan will include WTW activities that meet the federal core and weekly participation requirements.

 Related Topics